dani2221/mktocak/README.md

 ### Tools

-Made with React.js and create-react-app and multiple libraries on the front-end.
+Made with React.js, create-react-app and multiple libraries on the front-end.
 Firebase is used for back-end.